Ticks Carrying Lyme Disease Found in London

 The Royal Parks, who administer and maintain Richmond and Bushy parks, provide information about ticks, Lyme disease and how to minimize infection risk in their tick safety leaflet.
 This is available online at: https://www.royalparks.org.uk/__data/assets/pdf_file/0020/41654/tick-leaflet-final-april-2010.pdf

-*News Release by London School of Hygiene & Tropical Medicine: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: London School of Hygiene & Tropical Medicine.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - The Recommended Way to Remove a Tick : Disabled World (2009/02/16)

 - 2 - Does Chronic Lyme Disease Actually Exist? : Elsevier Health Sciences (2010/09/02)

 - 3 - Lyme Disease is Not the Only Tick-Borne Disease to Watch Out For : The National Science Foundation (NSF) (2012/09/07)